 The town of Squamish is a bit of a hard one to get a sense of when you first drive in as the town has unfortunately succumbed to the typical North American city with too much development around the highway and not enough development in the downtown core.
 As such there are three main areas to Squamish: downtown which is small, somewhat quaint and fairly walkable, Garibaldi area in the centre (which has more of a strip mall type set up), and Brackendale at the north end of Squamish.

-In the Garibaldi area, On The Farm is a fun place to grab a bit and shop around.
+In the Garibaldi area, the Cloudburst Cafe complex is a fun place to grab a bite and shop around.
 It’s located just east off the main highway on Mamquam road.
-There are a number of funky shops, a food truck, and a great coffee shop (Cloudburst) and plenty of outdoor seating to chill out before or after your ride.
+There are a number of funky shops, a food truck, a great coffee shop (Cloudburst) and there’s plenty of outdoor seating to chill out before or after your ride.
 This is also a great starting point for many of the rides in Squamish, and it is also located about 200 meteres from Tantalus Bike Shop.
 It even has a bike wash! (although it doesn’t always seem to work…).
-After your ride you might head to nearby Sushi Sen or Pepe and Gringo’s.
+After your ride you might head to nearby Sushi Sen or Pepe’s.

 Farthest north you will find Brackendale.
 Brackendale is a funky little part of Squamish and is home to Republic Bike Shop and its next door neighbour Bean Around the World coffee shop.
 Brackendale’s Watershed Grill is also a great spot for a post ride brew which can be enjoyed on their patio overlooking the river.